dentarg/auth0-blog/_posts/2017-08-18-integrating-spring-data-jpa-postgresql-liquibase.markdown

 ## Managing the Database Schema with Liquibase

 To manage the database structure of our application and to keep it synced with the entities that compose our system, we will use Liquibase.
 What is great about this tool is that it supports a wide variety of languages to manage the schema.
 For example, we can define and refactor the database by using XML, YAML, JSON, and SQL formats.
-What it is even greater is that Spring Boot provides a great support for Liquibase as we will see in this section.
+Furthermore, Spring Boot provides a great support for Liquibase as we will see in this section.

 {% include tweet_quote.html quote_text="Liquibase facilitates database migrations on Spring Boot applications." %}